MengHS97/FYP_SC4079/README.md

 Our repository also includes implementation and analysis of defense mechanisms such as the Gaussian Noise Defense and Defense Distillation.
 Furthermore, we introduce a novel defense mechanism involving neuron shuffling in the neural network models.
 This innovative approach is used for running experiments to further our understanding of potential defense strategies against adversarial attacks on neural networks.

 ## ResNet Model
-- The python is use to run on the datasets on CIFAR10 with the adversarial attacks on FGSM & PGD with integration on the defense mechanism.
+- Adversarial Attacks on CIFAR-10 with FGSM and PGD attacks with Defense.ipynb: The python is use to run on the datasets on CIFAR10 with the adversarial attacks on FGSM & PGD with integration on the defense mechanism.

 - Adversarial Attacks on CIFAR-100 with FGSM and PGD attacks with Defense.ipynb: The python is use to run on the datasets on CIFAR100 with the adversarial attacks on FGSM & PGD with integration on the defense mechanism.